FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: The Need for Nestedness

-Similar to PTS, this approach also fails. \begin{theorem}[ASL has strictly positive submodel gap] Let $(U,V)$ be any minimizer of \eqref{eq:asl}, and let $\lambda=\tfrac{1}{k}\|UV^\top\|_\star$.
-Then for every $r\in\{1,\dots,k\}$, the following holds \end{theorem} The above theorem implies that for a generic matrix $M^\star$ with non-identical singular values, the optimality gap is strictly positive for some $r$.
+\end{theorem} The above theorem implies that for a generic matrix $M^\star$ with non-identical singular values, the optimality gap is strictly positive for some $r$.
 This is also confirmed with numerical simulations presented in \cref{fig:lin_models:asl}.
 The failure of ASL stems from a multi-objective conflict: different submodels corresponding to the same rank $r$ compete for representational capacity.
 Each submodel attempts to converge to the optimal $r$-rank approximation $A_r$, but in doing so, it disrupts the global parameters and shifts the overall objective.
 We provide a simple example of this ``interference'' of submodels objectives in \cref{corollary:train_all}.